tagspaces/flickr-export-organizer/README.md

 - Download the last version of the script directly from [here](https://raw.githubusercontent.com/tagspaces/flickr-export-organizer/master/export-organizer.js) or from the [release section](https://github.com/tagspaces/flickr-export-organizer/releases) of this project.

-- Extract all files from all zip exports in a  sub folder called `flickerData`.
+- Extract all files from all the zip exports in a  sub folder called `flickerData`.

 - Under Windows you can right click on flickr-export.js and choose Open With... (path_to_nodejs\node.exe)